Hoya erythrostemma is one of four Hoyas in the Mindorensis Complex, along with Hoya mindorensis, Hoya elmeri, and Hoya rintzii.

 Description

-Hoya erythrostemma is a beautiful climber with wiry stems that bear fleshy green leaves with light green venation.
-The leaves are elliptical with a pointed tip and can measure up to 6 inches (15 cm) long and 2 inches (5 cm) wide.
+Hoya erythrostemma is a beautiful climber with wiry stems that bear fleshy, green leaves with light green venation.
+The leaves are elliptical with a pointed tip and can measure up to 6 inches (15 cm) in length and 2 inches (5 cm) in width.
 Under sunny conditions, the new growth can take on a pretty red color.

 During the summer, Hoya erythrostemma produces lovely round clusters of up to 40 flowers, which last for two weeks.
 The corolla is about 0.4 inches (1 cm) in diameter and has spreading to reflexed lobes that vary in color from white to pinkish.
 The corona is deep pink or red and about 0.3 inches (7.5 cm) in diameter.